Future-proofing workflows with Canon's PTZ cameras

 Two Canon PTZ cameras mounted on tripods directed at a person in red shirt.
 A few people in chairs watch the person perform.

-With its combination of 4K UHD 1/2.3-inch CMOS sensor, DIGIC DV6 image processor and 20x optical zoom lens, the CR-N100 can produce extremely high image quality, whether you're outputting in 4K or 1080p.
+With its combination of 4K UHD 1/2.3-inch CMOS sensor, DIGIC DV6 image processor and 20x optical zoom lens, the Canon CR-N100 can produce extremely high image quality, whether you're outputting in 4K or 1080p.

-Auto Tracking
+Canon PTZ Auto Tracking app

 A Canon CR-N100 PTZ camera set up in a lecture theatre filled with students.